Serving Our Members in 2019

 At Blue Cross and Blue Shield of Illinois, we know that health care coverage means more than just having access to health insurance.
 We also know that health care can be complicated and difficult to navigate on your own.
 Buying health insurance and going to a doctor or hospital — even with insurance — can cause financial strain for many households.

 That’s why our commitment to the people of Illinois extends to investing in solutions that will lead to a long-term, affordable path for the future of your health.
-One year ago, we made a commitment to our members to address the root causes of a high cost health care system through Affordability CuresSM .
 Our members have already begun to see progress through some of our investments and initiatives in our state:

 - We’re working with local doctors and other health care partners to influence the price we pay for care and make sure our members get effective and appropriate services in the right settings.

-- Like many in health care, we believe a ZIP code is as important as genetic code in determining a person’s health.
-Social determinants, or other factors outside the health care system can play a big role in someone’s cost of care.
+- Social determinants, or other factors outside the health care system can play a big role in someone’s cost of care.
 We teamed up with MATTER, a Chicago-based health care tech incubator, to host our first Health Equity Challenge.
 The challenge helped us in finding creative solutions to help members overcome environmental, social, cultural and/or economic barriers to health care.

 - Across the state, we’re strengthening our partnerships with local organizations to tackle some of the most pressing public health issues facing our communities, including access to behavioral health services, interventions for urban violence and the link between health and stable housing.

-- In April, we will open the Blue Door Neighborhood CenterSM, our first-ever neighborhood-based site.
-The Blue Door Neighborhood Center will offer Chicagoans in the Pullman neighborhood the opportunity to access in-person services, such as educational workshops with a focus on nutrition, diabetes, asthma, heart disease and behavioral health; care coordination; and wellness classes.
+- Last April, we opened the Blue Door Neighborhood CenterSM, our first-ever neighborhood-based site - offering.
+Chicagoans in the Pullman neighborhood the opportunity to access in-person services, such as educational workshops with a focus on nutrition, diabetes, asthma, heart disease and behavioral health; care coordination; and wellness classes.
+Next summer, we will open another local site in the Morgan Park neighborhood, bringing 550 jobs to the area.
+Named "Chicago South", this multifunctional neighborhood space will serve both members and the local community and help tackle societal factors such as joblessness, that keep people from being their best selves.

-I encourage you to visit the Affordability Cures website to learn more and keep up with the latest updates and progress we’re making that could impact you and your family.
+I encourage you to visit our Newsroom to learn more and keep up with the latest updates and progress we’re making that could impact you and your family.
 We look forward to introducing new member-centered programs, forging deeper partnerships with our communities and care providers and, as always, standing with our members in sickness and in health.

 President, Blue Cross and Blue Shield of Illinois